 The key reason we love Passivhaus is that no other building standard delivers results so reliably and the fact it can be checked and verified against a set of criteria is so important.

-Passivhaus is the only building standard in the world which guarantees absolute correspondence between the expected and actual building performance, with little to no performance gap.
+Passivhaus guarantees absolute correspondence between the expected and actual building performance, with little to no performance gap.
 Energy savings predicted from a Passive build are real, not just on-paper figures.

 We believe this matters most for our clients because Passivhaus provides certainty and confidence - you know exactly what you're getting.
 Achieving the Passivhaus standard demonstrates a quality construction process and guarantees your home will perform as expected.